QUICK TIPS TO SPOT AND PREVENT FRAUD

-- Remember NCU will never ask you for your personal passwords, account number/member number, personal information, or login info in the form of an e-mail or text.
+- NCU will never ask you for your personal passwords, account number/member number, personal information or login info via e-mail or text.

-- Check your bank accounts, and credit cards on a regular basis to ensure all transactions are legit.
+- Check your bank accounts and credit cards on a regular basis to ensure all transactions are legitimate

 - Type in our web address yourself to ensure you are transacting with our server.